rhyslwells/Data-Archive/content/standardised/Logistic Regression.md

 aliases:
 category:
 ---
-Logistic [[Regression]] is a machine learning algorithm used for [[Binary Classification]]tasks, where the goal is to predict one of two possible outcomes (e.g., "Yes" or "No").

 ==Logistic regression models the log-odds of the probability as a linear function of the input features.==

 It models the probability of an input belonging to a particular class using a logistic (sigmoid) function.